AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/historical-profile-qualifications.md

 ## Next steps {#next-steps}

-After reading this article, you should know how historical profile qualifications are handles in Destination SDK.
+After reading this article, you should know that Experience Platform automatically exports a historical population of all profiles that have ever qualified for an activated segment when the segment is first exported to the destination.
+This option is not configurable in Destination SDK or in the Experience Platform UI.

 To learn more about the other destination components, see the following articles: